-The Hans Christian Andersen Storytelling Center has sponsored storytelling for more than 50 summers at the Hans Christian Andersen statue near Conservatory Pond in New York City's Central Park.
-It also co-sponsors story telling contests in the New York City public school system and presents programs at the Hans Christian Andersen School in Harlem (P.S.
+The Hans Christian Andersen Storytelling Center has sponsored storytelling for 60 summers at the Hans Christian Andersen statue near Conservatory Pond in New York City's Central Park.
+It also co-sponsors story telling training in the New York City public school system and presents programs at the Hans Christian Andersen School in Harlem (P.S.
 144) and at Scandinavia House.

 In the spring of 2011 the Hans Christian Storytelling Center sponsored story telling training by professional story tellers for children at public schools P.S.
 144 and P.S.
 333. During the summer story telling season some of the talented young story tellers were included in the story telling program and were featured as story tellers at the Hans Christian Andersen statue.

 The Unity Project was one of the founding collaborators in the Healing Arts Project working with DYCD.
 Its purpose is to promote resilient strengths in youth that help them to transform crises into opportunities for personal and community development and to foster the development of a generation of competent global citizens.

 There are 80 Beacon programs, administered by DYCD, located in public school buildings throughout NYC.
 Adherence to youth development principles and a high level of quality community involvement are hallmarks of the Beacon model which continues to set the standard for other municipalities to follow.
 They operate a minimum of six days and 42 hours a week, in the afternoons, evenings, weekends, during school holidays and vacation periods and during the summer.
 In addition, there are programs for adults.
 DYCD's Beacon programs are committed to ensuring the safety, engagement and empowerment of all its youth and adult participants.